oroinc/documentation/commerce/dev_guide/web_api/api_docs/processors.rst

 -  **Security errors**.
 This type of error will occur if an access is denied to a requested, updating or deleting entity.
 -  **Unexpected errors**.
 These errors will occur if some unpredictable problem happens.
 E.g. no access to a database or a file system, requested entity does not exist, updating entity is blocked, etc.

-Please note that to validate input data for `create <./actions#create-action>`__ and `update <./actions#update-action>`__ actions the best solution is to use validation constraints.
+Please note that to validate input data for :ref:`create <web-api--actions>` and :ref:`update <web-api--actions>` actions the best solution is to use validation constraints.
 In most cases it allows to not write any PHP code and configure required validation rules in ``Resources/config/oro/api.yml``.
-The detailed information how to add own validation constraints can be found in `Forms and Validators Configuration <./forms>`__ document.
+The detailed information how to add own validation constraints can be found in the :ref:`Forms and Validators Configuration <web-api--forms>` section.
 The following example shows how to add a validation constraint via ``Resources/config/oro/api.yml``:

 .. code:: yaml